IGCSE English Literature (Edexcel)

 Optional Zoom classes

-Each month students are emailed a short handout with some exercises to help them get the most out of the class.
+Each month students are emailed a short handout with exercises to help them get the most out of the class.
 There’s also a follow-up mini-assignment to consolidate skills.
 Participation in the preparatory exercises and mini-assignment is optional.

-All sessions are audio-recorded and students have ongoing access to the recordings, together with any visual materials I use, while they are enrolled on the course.
+All sessions are recorded and students have ongoing access to the recordings, together with any visual materials I use, while they are enrolled on the course.
 Students can opt out of video participation if they wish.

 Do the classes keep pace with the course?